veithen/veithen.github.io/_posts/2009-11-01-understanding-stax.md

  - StAX
 blogger: /2009/10/understanding-stax-how-to-correctly-use.html
 disqus: true
+description: >
+ This describes the semantics of the setPrefix and setDefaultNamespace methods and presents the three usage patterns supported by XMLStreamWriter.
 ---

 Note: This is a slightly edited version of a text that I wrote for the Axiom documentation.
 Some of the content is based